 Handshake is a widely-used recruiting platform that connects TC3 students to employers, opportunities, and career resources.
 Find jobs, internships, apprenticeships, career events, interview sign-ups, on-campus recruiting opportunities, and more.
 Handshake is available to all Tompkins Cortland Community College students and alumni.
 Sign up today with your TC3 email address at https://tccc.joinhandshake.com/login.
-Questions about Handshake can be sent to Carrie Whitmore, Director of Continuing Education & Workforce Development, at clw@tompkinscortland.edu.
+Questions about Handshake can be sent to Dara Riegel, Assistant Director of Employer Relations and Experiential Learning, DR087@tompkinscortland.edu.